 There are several cocktail making classes that you can book for your trip to Cuba.
 The Cuban App, A La Mesa is an excellent resource for this.
 You can book (and pay) online and reduce your requirement to carry and changes cash in Cuba.

 You can also, however, buy some of the best cocktail recipe books – and bring back that Havana Club from your visit to experiment with.
-Try these 3 books for awesome Cuban cocktails recipes and further reading.
+Try these 3 Cuban Cocktail books for awesome Cuban drink recipes and further reading.

 - Spirit of the Cane – a hiistory of sugar cane and cocktails in Cuba – read now